teplandr/imgui/docs/Spectrum.md

 * Button - matches Spectrum's Action button.
 Other buttons to be added (call to action, primary).
 * Checkbox - ok
 * Radio - ok
-* Combo - not adapted.
-Need work on Selectables and overall look.
+* Combo - ok, but not exact match.
+ImGui's Combo is a mix of Spectrum's Combo and Dropdown controls.
 * Input - more or less ok
 * Drag and slider controls do not match Spectrum, but would be a pain to do since each is coded individually (int, float, etc).
 * Scrollbar - colors ok, Spectrum's bar is smaller when not active.